Rajpratik71/linux-manPages/mogrify-im6.md

          -level-colors color,color
                               level image with the given colors
          -linear-stretch geometry
-                              improve contrast by  `stretching  with  satura‐
-       tion' the intensity range
+                              improve contrast by `stretching with saturation' the intensity range -liquid-rescale geometry
-         -liquid-rescale geometry
                               rescale image with seam-carving
-         -magnify              double  the  size  of the image with pixel art scaling
-         -mean-shift geometry delineate arbitrarily shaped  clusters  in  the image
-         -median geometry     apply a median filter to the image -mode  geometry       make each pixel the 'predominant color' of the neighborhood
-         -modulate value      vary the brightness, saturation, and hue -monochrome          transform image to black and white -morphology method kernel
+         -magnify             double the size of the image with pixel art scaling -mean-shift geometry delineate arbitrarily shaped clusters in the image -median geometry     apply a median filter to the image -mode geometry       make each pixel the 'predominant color' of the neighborhood -modulate value      vary the brightness, saturation, and hue -monochrome          transform image to black and white -morphology method kernel